VURB OF THE DAY: Turn your home into a spa-inspired retreat.

 4. Add Flowers and Plants

-5. Bring in fresh scents and aroma
+5. Bring in fresh scents and aromatherapy

-7. Add healing elements
+7. Add healing elements and soothing sounds

 8. Paint it neutral